fandulu/fandulu.github.io/_pages/includes/pub.md

 - Our Gymnastic Judging Support System has been successfully applied in 10 apparatuses at [the 52nd FIG Artistic Gymnastics World Championships](https://www.youtube.com/watch?v=CinAYBZYANg).
 I was responsible for developing the multi-camera gymnast detection and tracking modules for our system.
 </div>
 </div>

-My co-author papers and reports are shown on [my Google Scholar](https://scholar.google.co.jp/citations?user=LndV87gAAAAJ).
-About 12 Patents have not been made online yet.

 #### 🎥🤸🤼 Action Recognition
 - ``IROS 2023`` [Is Weakly-supervised Action Segmentation Ready For Human-Robot Interaction?
 No, Let's Improve It With Action-union Learning